Discover How to Be a Supportive Partner When You’re Both Exhausted

 And they protect the relationship from slowly eroding under the weight of everyday life.

-In a busy, exhausting season, this does not have to be elaborate.
-It just has to be real.
-A few seconds of genuine warmth when you reconnect can help protect the bond, soften stress, and remind both of you that you are more than a team managing life together.
+A few seconds of genuine warmth when you reconnect can help soften stress and remind both of you that you are more than a team managing life together.

 You are partners.